flin1/REEF-CS225-Final-Project/README.md

 All code is located in the src directory:
 - The convert.py file cleans the data and removes unnecessary/bad data using python pandas
 - The data_parse.h and data_parse.cpp files create a processCSV class to go through the .csv files and converts them to c++ nodes and edges.
 These nodes and edges are then organized in the form of an adjacency list to be used by the BFS and shortest path algoritms
-- The graph.h and graph.cpp files hold the Djikstra's and A star algorithms used to find the shortest path between any given set of two airports.
+- The graph.h and graph.cpp files hold the Dijkstra's and A star algorithms used to find the shortest path between any given set of two airports.
 - The BFS.h and BFS.cpp files store the BFS traversal algorithm to traverse through all the nodes within our graph.